Djobanjo/skills-introduction-to-git/README.md

 # Getting Started with Git

-_Learn the fundamentals of Git version control using both command line and VS Code.
-No experience required!_
+_Use Git version control to work on a game using command line (CLI) and VS Code._

 ## Welcome

 - **Who is this for**: Beginner developers who want to learn Git version control
 - **What you'll learn**: Fundamental Git concepts including commits, branches, history, and collaboration basics
-- **What you'll build**: You'll create a Git repository from scratch, make several commits with meaningful messages, work with branches, and explore the project history
+- **What you'll build**: You'll create a Git repository, add a sample code, then develop some simple features.
 - **Prerequisites**:

-  - Basic familiarity with file systems and text editing
-  - No prior Git or version control experience required
+  - No prior Git or version control experience required.
+  - Recommended: Basic familiarity with Command Line Interfaces (CLI)
+  - Recommended: Basic familiarity with Visual Studio Code.

-- **How long**: This exercise takes less than 1 hour to complete.
+- **How long**: This exercise takes less than 60 minutes to complete.

 In this exercise, you will:

-1. Understand what version control is and why developers use it
+1. Understand what version control is and why developers use it.
-1. Configure your Git identity and explore Git interfaces
+1. Configure your Git identity and explore Git interfaces.
-1. Create your first repository and make commits
+1. Create your first repository and make commits.
-1. View project history and compare file changes
+1. View project history and compare file changes.
-1. Work with branches to experiment safely
+1. Work with branches to experiment safely.
-1. Learn about Git collaboration concepts
+1. Learn about Git collaboration concepts.

 ### How to start this exercise